 Update 01/2020: I'm turning this into a book!
-As we speak, I'm hard at work writing Managing Personal Finances using Python and expect to be done by end 2020.
+As we speak, I'm hard at work writing Managing Personal Finances using Python and expect to be done by spring 2021.
 Check it out!

 Have you ever been in a situation where you find yourself wondering at the end of the month where hundreds of Euros (or $CURRENCY) basically just "disappeared" and you have no idea where it all went?

 I know I have been.
 It really does not make a difference what your income is.
 With the amount of marketing-speak around you encouraging you every single moment to "buy more", you inevitably end up doing just that.
 It also doesn't help that buying something now is as easy as clicking a few buttons on Amazon.
 It does let you buy things conveniently, but that convenience has a hidden price.
 And that hidden price adds up quickly, the more you buy.

 So what's the solution?
 Well, the best thing is to spend less (obviously).
 But the second best thing (which is also a bit more realistic) is to know what you're spending on.